 It’s easier to drink on the move.
 With a water bottle, you generally need to stop or slow down to drink. hydration packs let You drink more easily and keep your hands free, even when bombing down a mountain bike trail.

 They encourage you to stay hydrated.
-It’s easy to drink more and drink consistently.
+It's easy to drink more and drink consistently.
 Hydration packs are larger which encourages you to bring more water.
-They come in 2 or 3 liter sizes, while many hikers just bring a water bottle which holds less than one half of that.
+They come in 2 or 3 liter sizes, while many hikers just bring a water bottle that holds less than one half of that.

 Why use a water bottle over a hydration pack?